kyma-project/website/content/blog-posts/2022-11-01-loki-deprecation/index.md

 With the new API, you get the following integration options:

 1. The LogPipeline API enables the integration into systems that natively support HTTP/JSON as input.
 Typically, such systems use Fluentd as ingestor.
-1. If direct integration is not possible, you can run Fluntd in your custom namespace and leverage the full ecosystem of output plugins to connect with nearly any vendor available.
+1. If direct integration is not possible, you can run Fluntd in your custom Namespace and leverage the full ecosystem of output plugins to connect with nearly any vendor available.
 1. If your scenario is more advanced, or you anyway want to run your own log collector, you still can do that as well.
 If you prefer the classic in-cluster Loki solution, read [Installing a custom Loki stack in Kyma](https://github.com/kyma-project/examples/tree/main/loki).

 ![Integration Options](./architecture.png)

 ## Conclusion
 Kyma's feature for retrieving application logs based on Loki will be marked as deprecated with an upcoming Kyma release.
-About six months or later, the feature will be removed.
+After about six months or later, the feature will be removed.
 We'll announce the deprecation and removal in the release notes.

 So, if you have no external logging system integrated yet, you might want to start evaluating that option or follow the provided instructions on installing Loki on your own.